-Science Week Ireland is an annual event dating back to 1996 that has grown into a programme of over 800 events scheduled across Ireland.
+Science Week Ireland is an annual event dating back to 1996 that has grown into a programme of over 800 events scheduled across Ireland that is taking place from 13th to 20th November in 2016.
 The purpose is to make science more interesting and accessible to children and adults alike.
 It highlights how science, technology and engineering are hugely relevant to us all in our everyday lives, lead to interesting and exciting career options and develop creativity in our children (source: www.science.ie).

 While Science Foundation Ireland provides support through coordination of all events on a national level, event organisers (including universities, institutes of technology, libraries, schools, community groups and industry) volunteer to organise an event within the local area.
 In this year’s Science week, TRUSS organised an activity jointly with the UCD School of Civil Engineering and the Willow Park Junior School in Blackrock (Dublin) on the Tuesday 15th November 2016 from 11 am to 1 pm.
 The activity gave about one-hundred 9 years old boys the opportunity to participate in hands on building construction, discovering topics such as stability, equilibrium, forces, materials and many more.